FoolCode/Theme/README.md

 * __$view->build()__

-	Builds _and cached_ the HTML.
+	Builds _and caches_ the HTML.
 Returns the HTML.

 * __$view->doBuild()__